 In the face of all this poor pacing, Amano for some reason chose to create a whole new storyline that KH2’s packed plot sorely did not need.
 And it’s an awfully peculiar one, too.
 Thankfully he seems to have abandoned it during the six-year gap between volume 2 and 3, but I may as well address it: it’s revealed that Vexen was stockpiling Replicas of himself in Castle Oblivion (stacked up like cordwood, I presume), and one such Vexen Replica, No. 44, is ultimately responsible for the death of Xaldin.
 Sure Amano, whatever.

 Amano also carries over the joke of Organization members being whackadoo cartoon characters, which earns no points with me for the first half of the manga.
-Thankfully, the Days manga seems to have left an impression on him, and the issues that follow the six year split seem to have been dramatically improved in every way, mostly restricting comic relief to characters that were built for it, like Pete and Demyx.
+Thankfully, the Days manga seems to have left an impression on him, and the issues that follow the six year split seem to have been dramatically improved in every way.
+The biggest such fixes involve restricting comic relief to characters that were built for it, like Pete and Demyx.
 An episode where Kairi escapes from prison and Demyx has to beg her to go back is particularly funny.
 Actually, Kairi is fairly good in the manga overall, certainly in comparison to her pathetic in-game appearance.

 Demyx’s death is also a fairly fantastic and divergent scene, which I want to highlight in particular.
 Rather than dying at the Battle of Hollow Bastion, Demyx survives to the final siege of the Castle that Never Was.
 He contests Sora after Saïx goads him into thinking of Roxas as a traitor.
 Wait, you say, doesn’t that invalidate the clever point from the game where Demyx really didn’t need a reason to attack Roxas, because he was a genuine Nobody without a heart?
 Well you see, Amano is going in a different direction.
 After Demyx dies (comically), the scene slows down to show him whimpering as he fades, and Sora is struck with a sudden guilt, realizing that Nobodies just might have hearts after all.
 Not only is the death handled with the brief seriousness I wish we saw even in the games at times, but it continues a key thread the manga had from Days and that the games had from KH2:FM+, which we’ll get into more in our coverage of Days.